 Inhaled There is strong evidence to suggest that this material can cause, if inhaled once, very serious, irreversible damage of organs.
 The material is not thought to produce either adverse health effects or irritation of the respiratory tract following inhalation (as classified by EC Directives using animal models).
 Nevertheless, adverse systemic effects have been produced following exposure of animals by at least one other route and good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
 Minor but regular methanol exposures may effect the central nervous system, optic nerves and retinae.
 Symptoms may be delayed, with headache, fatigue, nausea, blurring of vision and double vision.
 Continued or severe exposures may cause damage to optic nerves, which may become severe with permanent visual impairment even blindness resulting.
 WARNING: Methanol is only slowly eliminated from the body and should be regarded as a cumulative poison which cannot be made non-harmful [CCINFO] Inhalation of vapours or aerosols (mists, fumes), generated by the material during the course of normal handling, may produce toxic effects.
 There is strong evidence to suggest that this material can cause, if inhaled once, serious, irreversible damage of organs.
 Ingestion Toxic effects may result from the accidental ingestion of the material; animal experiments indicate that ingestion of less than 40 gram may be fatal or may produce serious damage to the health of the individual.
-Methanol may produce a burning or painful sensation in the mouth, throat, chest, and stomach.
+Swallowing of the liquid may cause aspiration into the lungs with the risk of chemical pneumonitis; serious consequences may result.
+(ICSC13733) Methanol may produce a burning or painful sensation in the mouth, throat, chest, and stomach.
 This may be accompanied by nausea, vomiting, headache, dizziness, shortness of breath, weakness, fatigue, leg cramps, restlessness, confusion, drunken behaviour, visual disturbance, drowsiness, coma and death.
 Skin Contact Skin contact with the material may produce toxic effects; systemic effects may result following absorption.
-The liquid may be able to be mixed with fats or oils and may degrease the skin, producing a skin reaction described as non-allergic contact dermatitis.
-The material is unlikely to produce an irritant dermatitis as described in EC Directives.
+The material is not thought to be a skin irritant (as classified by EC Directives using animal models).
+Temporary discomfort, however, may result from prolonged dermal exposures.
 Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
+Examine the skin prior to t use of the material and ensure that any external damage is suitably protected.
 There is strong evidence to suggest that this material, on a single contact with skin, can cause serious, irreversible damage of organs. Еуе Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
 510meth Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.
 Long-term exposure to methanol vapour, at concentrations exceeding 3000 ppm, may produce cumulative effects characterised by gastrointestinal disturbances (nausea, vomiting), headache, ringing in the ears, insomnia, trembling, unsteady gait, vertigo, conjunctivitis and clouded or double vision.
 Liver and/or kidney injury may also result.
+TOMOTEV